MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-follow-up.md

 # FAQs for meeting follow-up feature in Outlook

-These frequently asked questions (FAQs) describe the AI impact of Sales app's meeting follow-up feature in Outlook.
+These frequently asked questions (FAQs) describe the AI impact of the Sales app's meeting follow-up feature in Outlook.

 ## What is meeting follow-up feature in Outlook?

-Sales app assists salespeople in creating follow-up emails after meetings with customers.
+the Sales app assists salespeople in creating follow-up emails after meetings with customers.
 By analyzing the meeting discussions, it generates personalized and comprehensive follow-up emails, ensuring important points are addressed, and action items are clearly communicated, thereby strengthening customer relationships.

 ## What are the feature's capabilities?

-Sales app employs data integration with CRM systems, meeting notes, and customer interaction logs.
+the Sales app employs data integration with CRM systems, meeting notes, and customer interaction logs.
 By analyzing this information, the system identifies action items, decisions, and discussion points from the meeting.
 It then generates customized follow-up emails, incorporating the necessary context, and ensuring timely and accurate communication with customers.

 ## What is the feature's intended use?